DJV22/Hound_PVE/README.md

          * no subscription ceph-reef
    - Update all packages by selecting (PVE:Updates) on the right hand panel and refresh packages.
       - This should prompt for all the latest updates.
 Then when TASK ok show in the pop-up window.
 Close that window and press upgrade.
 When complete it will show "Your System is up-to-date".

+   - If you need to import your previous ZFS pool you must use the following shell commands after ensuring teh drives are connected and available.
+      - zpool import (poolname), If the import fails you may have to use "zpool import -f (poolname) flag to force the import.
+This may need to be followed be the "zpool -e" flag to make it permanent.

 2. Install [DNS](../main/DNS.md) (the DNS Server Appliance)